mpalenciaolivar/mpalenciaolivar/README.md

 💡 Most of my contributions are on my [company's GitHub page](https://github.com/orgs/cognitive-works-consulting/repositories).

 I've worked on and with multiple decision-making and knowledge extraction approaches, from statistical modeling and machine learning to fuzzy logic-based models.
+I am also into Operations Research and Multi-Agent Systems.

 For now:
  - 🔭 I’m working on [Sklex](https://github.com/cognitive-works-consulting/Sklex), a Scikit-Learn extension that provides new models and preprocessing techniques.